Claim of Right 1989: Legal significance

 The Claim of Right has never had or claimed any legal force.

 Debate in the House of Commons

-On 4 July 2018, the House of Commons debated the Claim of Right in an Opposition Day debate selected by the SNP, this motion noted that the people of Scotland are sovereign and that they have the right to determine the best form of government for Scotland's needs.
+On 4 July 2018, the House of Commons debated the Claim of Right in an Opposition Day debate selected by the SNP, which had previously opposed the document.
+This motion noted that the people of Scotland are sovereign and that they have the right to determine the best form of government for Scotland's needs.

 This was a non-binding debate and did not create any legal recognition of the Claim of Right or have any legal significance.